All Products

 app: nacos-server

-2. Deploy the base versions of Application A, B, and C:
+2. Copy the following YAML content to deploy the base versions of applications A, B, and C.

 apiVersion: apps/v1